mesosphere/marathon/docs/docs/application-basics.md

 What happens here is that Marathon hands over execution to Mesos.
 Mesos executes each task in its own sandbox environment.
 The sandbox is a special directory on each slave that acts as the execution environment (from a storage perspective) and also contains relevant log files as well as `stderr` and `stdout` for the command being executed.
 See also the role of the sandbox in [debugging distributed apps](https://docs.mesosphere.com/tutorials/debugging-a-mesosphere-cluster/).

-For any non-trivial deployment you typically depend on a collection of resources, that is, files and/or archives of files.
+For any non-trivial application you typically depend on a collection of resources, that is, files and/or archives of files.
 To deal with this, Marathon has the concept of `uris`.
 It leverages the Mesos fetcher to do the legwork in terms of downloading (and potentially) extracting resources.

 But before we dive into this topic, let's have a look at an example: